Skip to main content

 When your agent tries to execute an action:

-MEE submits to blockchain
+MEE broadcasts the transaction to blockchain

 Smart contract checks: